Teachable Review: The Best Platform To Create And Sell Online Courses?

 You can also enable comments on a per-lecture basis, allowing your students to provide feedback or remarks.

-teachable review: User Learning Experience
+Teachable Review: User Learning Experience

-Most of us, especially novice course creators reading this Teachable review, will need some help figuring out how the platform works and getting it up and running.
+Most of us, especially novice course creators reading this Teachable review, will need some help figuring out how the teaching platform works and getting it up and running.